MalifaciousGames/Mali-s-Macros/README.md

 ## The 'a' Macro ##

-Links and buttons that take any HTML attributes, has built-in keybindings support and multiple ouput options.
+Links and buttons that take any HTML attributes, has built-in keybindings support and multiple output options.

 [The 'a' macro](a-macro)